 RELATED: 9 Overtimes: How NCAA's Wacky Rules Created the Longest Game in College Football History

-Porter Jr.'s offseason training plan has definitely been working, as he continues to progress each year.
-From his freshman year to now his junior year, he looks like a completely different player.
+Porter Jr.'s offseason training plan has definitely worked, as he continued to progress each year.
+From his freshman year to his junior year, he looks like a completely different player.
 He looks fearless on the field, ready to take on whatever receiver is in front of him.
 This is exactly the mentality that the whole Penn State defense needs, especially with some of the high-powered offenses on the schedule ahead.

-Porter Jr. Highlights Coach Franklin's Changes for Penn State
+Porter Jr. Highlighted Coach Franklin's Changes for Penn State

 Photo by Scott Taetsch/Getty Images